Updating Slackware -current...

 3. Have a 'safe' kernel in place...

 On my own system I always compile my own kernel, just behind the cutting edge of the -current kernel, and use this as my daily working kernel.
-This has kept me out of trouble several times when the latest -current offering does not agree with the NVidia drivers or VirtualBox installation.
-For some time as well I have needed to patch the kernel to get around a particularly annoying issue with my Kindle Oasis and Calibre.
-I borrowed the technique largely from an older post by Eric Hameleers, but the syntax is pretty universal in the Linux world.
+This has kept me out of trouble several times when the latest -current offering does not agree with either the NVidia drivers or the VirtualBox installation.
+I have borrowed the technique largely from an older post by Eric Hameleers, but the syntax is pretty universal in the Linux world.
 The example below compiles 6.1.6:

 cd /home/andrew/ssd2/kernels/ && \